lsiemens/QBox/Documentation/UserGuide.md

 real part" and "phase angle", all of which display the state against a grayscale representation of the potential in the background.

 ### 2.1.
-Probability Density
+Display Modes
-In this display mode the probability density of the state is represented and the brightness in the red channel.
+In the "Probability Density" display mode the probability density of the state is represented by the brightness in the red channel.
+In the "Real Part" display mode the real part of the state is represented, where positive values are shown as brightness in the [red channel ?] and negative values are shown as brightness in the [green channel].
+In the "Phase Angle" display mode both the magnitude and the phase angle of the state is represented.
+The phase angle is shown as the hue and the magnitude is shown as the brightness.

 ### 2.2.
-Real Part
-In this display mode the real part of the state is represented.
-Where positive values are shown as brightness in the [red channel ?] and negative values are shown as brightness in the [green channel].

-### 2.3.
-Phase Angle
-In this display mode both the magnitude and the phase angle of the state is represented.
-The phase angle is shown as the hue and the magnitude is shown as the brightness.

-### 2.4.
 Gesture Controls
-The display mode can be changed by double tapping on the screen, this will cycle through the modes.
+The display mode can be changed by double tapping on the screen, this will cycle through the modes in the order given above.
 The brightness of the modes can be changed by swiping left and right, this can be used to view details in a low intensity region or to avoid clipping.
 Swiping right increases the brightness and swiping left decrease the brightness.

 ## 3. Program Modes
 QBox has two modes of operation "Steady States" and "Simulation".
 The